kyma-project/community/concepts/observability-strategy/configurable-logging/01-logging-groundwork.md

 ## Requirements

 ### Basic backend configuration
-- Have a vendor-neutral agent layer that collects and ships the telemetry data, but does not permanently store it (as a backend)
+- Have a vendor-neutral layer of collectors that collects and ships the telemetry data, but does not permanently store it (as a backend)
-- Support configuration of the selected agent at runtime (no need to run a Kyma upgrade process) in a scenario-focused approach
+- Support configuration of the selected collector at runtime (no need to run a Kyma upgrade process) in a scenario-focused approach
 - Support multiple configurations at the same time in individual resources to enable easy activation of dedicated scenarios
 - As a minimum, support one vendor-neutral input and output.
-It should be possible to chain your custom agent for specific conversions.
+It should be possible to chain your custom collector for specific conversions.
 For example, for traces, supporting the OLTP protocol will support most of the vendors already.
 Chaining a custom OpenTelemetry  Collector can do custom conversion to a specific protocol.
-- Support all typical settings for the supported outputs of the used agent, do not hide or abstract them
+- Support all typical settings for the supported outputs of the used collector, do not hide or abstract them
-- The agent must run stable at any time.
+- The collector must run stable at any time.
 Bad configuration must be prevalidated and rejected.
 Fast feedback is welcome.
 - Secrets must be kept secret.
 - Scenarios/Pipelines need to be isolated and have it's own buffer management.
 If a backend is in a bad shape and cannot process any data anymore, data should still continue to be pushed to other backends
 - Typical auth mechanisms for the integration must be support, especially also client certificate based solutions